IPG-Automotive-UK/Aslan-CarMaker/README.md

 Select the appropriate version of CarMaker that you want to install.
 Then expand the "Office" panel and download the Linux release of CarMaker, e.g. this project was built for CarMaker 10.0.1, so the corresponding archive would be `CD-CarMakerOffice-linux-10.0.1.zip`.

 The archive constains the CarMaker installation files.
 Follow the installation instructions that can be found in the `InstallationGuide.pdf` inside the archive.

+#### CarMaker Setup

+The CarMaker installation attempts to automatically perform a number of steps required for standard CarMaker operation as well as for the functioning of this project.
+Unfortunately the installer has been known to fail silently on some of these steps.
+It is strongly suggested that the following checks are made if this is the first time any CarMaker version is being installed on a specific machine.

+  1. IPGHOME Environmental variable needs to point to the installation folder of CarMaker.

 ### Aslan-CarMaker Project